smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/ConvNeXt_EfficientNet.md

 ## __FIT MODEL Syntax__

-The "**FIT MODEL**" statement lets you retrain artificial intelligence models.
-The "**FIT MODEL**" expression allows you to retrain datasets defined with the query_expr that comes after the "__AS__" clause.
-In this case, the label of the data used for retraining should be the same as the label used for the previous train.
+Use the "__FIT MODEL__" statement to retrain an AI models.
+The "__FIT MODEL__" statement allows you to retrain a model using datasets defined with the query_expr that comes after the "__AS__" clause.
+In this case, the label of the data used for retraining should be the same as the label used for the previous training.

 ```sql
 query_statement: